-It is a universal truth that academic proofreading and citations are the most tedious task of a student.
-After spending weeks on a paper (or if you’re daring, one night), how absurd is it to actually sit down, back track all your data and sort them in a specific order that you should have probably remembered by now, but you don’t.
+It is a universal truth that citing and referencing your academic sources is the most tedious task of a student.
+After spending weeks on a paper (or if you’re daring, one night), how absurd is it to actually sit down, backtrack all your data and sort them in a specific order that you should have probably remembered by now, but you don’t.
 There’s no need for distress, that’s 90% of us, and it’s totally normal.
 Citations suck, and that’s a scientific fact.

 Regardless of all of grumbling, though, citing and referencing your academic texts are an incredibly important component of academic writing.
 There’s no way around this one, and there shouldn’t be either.
 If your university hasn’t already taught you how to do this on day 1 of college (or if you’re in need of a revision), look no further.
 Or if you’ve ever been confused about when to use what, read on!

 Ideally, the best way to go about this is to ask your professor or adviser.
 “When in doubt, go to your guide,” so says the old adage.
 But, well, life is life, and it often doesn’t pan out the way you want it to.
 So instead of poring over ache inducing guides in a library, you might want to stick around for this one.

 What does citing and referencing a paper mean?